Regardless of the session type, wear what you feel great in!

 Engagement sessions are all about showing you as a loving couple that loves to be together and your clothes should allow you to be comfortable and secure.
 Outfit changes are strongly recommended and we suggest bringing a bag.
 Starting with a casual outfit and moving on to something more dressed up (think Sunday brunch with the extended family) is a good way to go.
 Finish it off with your dressed to kill 'going out' outfit.

 Senior sessions are all about showing who you are and what makes you unique at this time in your life.
-Jerseys, uniforms, everyday jeans and tops, and variety of details like your favorite shoes, sunglasses, etc. are all great.
+Jerseys, uniforms, everyday jeans and tops, and a variety of details like your favorite shoes, sunglasses, etc. are all great.
 Just like engagement portrait sessions, we will have a chance to move through a series of outfits and it's great to start off casual, go on to something more formal (grandma will want to see it), and finish with your best look.

 Go with long or 3/4 length sleeves unless you want to show off your arms, in which case, sleeveless can rock!